pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-4.md

 I confine those crimes that injure the p ublic tranquility to things which imply a bare offence against the police;  for, as to those which, by disturbing the public peace, attack at the same  time the security of the subject, they ought to be ranked in the fourth cla ss.

-The punishments inflicted upon the latte r crimes are such as are properly distinguished by that name.
+The punishments inflicted upon the latter crimes are such as are properly distinguished by that name.

 They are a ki nd of retaliation, by which the society refules security to a member who ha s actually or intentionally deprived another of his security.

 These punishm ents are derived from the nature of the thing, founded on reason, and drawn from the very source of good and evil.
 A man deserves death when he has vi olated the security of the subject so far as to deprive, or attempt to depr ive, another man of his life.
 This punishment of death is the remedy, as it were, of a sick society.

 When there is a breach of security with regard to property, there may be some reasons for inflicting a capital punishment= b ut it would be much better, and perhaps more natural, that crimes committed against the security of property should be punished with the loss of pro perty; and this ought indeed to be the case if mens fortunes were common or equal.
 But, as those who have no property of their own are generally the r eadiest to attack that of others, it has been found necessary, instead of a pecuniary, to substitute a corporal, punishment.

 All that I have here advanced is founded in nature, and extremely favourable to the liberty of the subject.